fcurella/villa-spec/README.md

 ### Protocol versioning

+Clients specify which version of the protocol they understand by using the `X-Villa-Accept` header.
+This header has the same format and works the same way as the `Accept` HTTP header.

 Every object must specifies which protocols can understand and speak.

+Every response must include an `X-Villa-Version` header that specifies the protocol used by the top object.

-The top object in every response must contain the `protocols` key.
-Its value must be an array of protocol version names.
-Children objects inherits their parent's protocols by default, or they may override it by providing their own `protocols` value.
+Children objects inherits their parent's protocols by default, or they may override it by providing their own `protocol` value.

-The current version name is `villa-v0.0.1`.
+The current protocol name is `villa-v0.0.1`.

 ## TODO

 * maybe add an 'options' or `enum` type
-* think more about versioning
 * moar examples
 * Error handling
 * POST and DELETE methods?